jaspector

 Monday and Thursday 10 AM - 6 PM (appointments required 10 AM - 1 PM; drop-ins welcome after 1 PM)

-Typical inspection sequence: Depends on project type; confirm required inspection stages with Zoning Administrator at time of permit issuance
+Typical sequence: Depends on project type; confirm required inspection stages with Zoning Administrator at time of permit issuance

 A zoning permit is required for any land development, including: construction of new buildings or structures; structural alteration, enlargement, relocation, or reconstruction of any building; change of use; subdivision of land; excavation, landfill, or any mining.

-1. Determine whether a zoning permit is required by consulting the Zoning Administrator or using the town website.
+To apply for a building permit in Randolph, VT, follow these steps: 1.
+Determine whether a zoning permit is required by consulting the Zoning Administrator or using the town website.
 2. Download the current zoning permit application form from the town website (forms updated annually; look for current year prefix in the upper right corner).
 3. Complete the application fully.
 A sketch of the proposed work is required; include it on the form or as an attachment.
 4. Contact the Zoning office or email zoning@randolphvt.org if you need assistance or to schedule an appointment.
 5. Submit completed application with applicable fee in person or electronically to the Zoning Administrator.
 6. Depending on project scope, additional state permit applications may be required; use the ANR Permit Navigator to identify all required state permits.
 7. The town has 30 days from receipt of a complete application to issue or deny the permit.
 8. Once issued, post permit visibly on the property before commencing work.
 9. After completion, contact the Zoning office to close out the permit; a Certificate of Compliance may be required.